John Adams (drummer)

-John Joseph Adams (October 9, 1951 – January 30, 2023) was an American who was regarded as a superfan of the Cleveland Guardians, a Major League Baseball team based in Cleveland, Ohio.
-Adams played his bass drum in the bleacher seats during nearly every Guardians (formerly Indians) home game from late August 1973 through 2019, which brought him positive recognition from the Guardians and other organizations.
-He was involved in several ceremonial first pitches, he and his drum received free season tickets from the Guardians, and the team gave away bobbleheads with his likeness.
+John Joseph Adams (October 9, 1951 – January 30, 2023) was an American who was regarded as a superfan of the Cleveland Indians, a Major League Baseball team based in Cleveland, Ohio.
+Adams played his bass drum in the bleacher seats during nearly every Indians home game from August 24, 1973 against the Texas Rangers through 2019, which brought him positive recognition from the Indians and other organizations.
+He was involved in several ceremonial first pitches, and the team gave away bobbleheads with his likeness.

 Drumming

 Adams first drummed at an Indians game on August 24, 1973, at Cleveland Stadium.
 Twenty-one years old at the time, he stated that he brought his bass drum to that first game because he wanted to add to the noise of "seat banging", a tradition at Cleveland Stadium in which fans would bang folding seats against their bases during tense moments in the game.
 But Adams preferred to sit in the bleachers, where there were no seats to bang.

 During the game, Bob Sudyk, a reporter for the Cleveland Press, interviewed Adams and asked if he was going to drum again at the following game.
 Adams said no, but Sudyk wrote in his article that he would.
 According to Adams, "not to make a liar out of Bob, I showed up with my drum, and then I came to the next game and the next game and the next game."
 The Indians' promotions director at the time, Jackie York, also approached Adams and asked him to play at every game.
 Adams formally declined but continued to attend games with his drum.

-From then on, Adams sat in the highest bleacher seat in left-center field with his bass drum; through the 2019 season, he missed only 37 home games in 47 seasons.
-Adams played at Cleveland Stadium until October 1993, when the Indians played their last game there.
+From then on, Adams sat in the highest bleacher seat in right-center field with his bass drum at Cleveland Municipal Stadium through the 1993 season.
+He missed only 37 home games in 47 seasons.
+Adams played at the old stadium until October 1993, when the Indians played their last game there.
 The following spring he moved with the team to its new ballpark, Jacobs Field (renamed Progressive Field in 2008).
+At the new ballpark, there were no bleachers in right-center field, so he had to set up in left-center field, where he commented that it was a different view for him.
 Adams played the drum at his 3,000th game on April 27, 2011.